Priyankaahuja01/webservice/README.md

 Spring Boot Application-

--Building a RESTful API and run it through web server.
+-Building a RESTful API and run it through web server

 Prerequisite and Technology-